What is the new “GaN Charger” technology?

 How do I know if the Stuffcool will work for all my devices?

 The Napoleon will usually work for all devices that are on the market today.
 However, there are a few laptops that may not charge at full speed because of its power requirements.
 The Stuffcool Napoleon is rated at a maximum of 65 Watts and can safely and efficiently charge all devices that have a requirement of 65W and below.
-For laptops that need more than 65W, you can check out the more powerful and highly compact Stuffcool Desktop 100W GaN Charger.
+For laptops that need more than 65W, you can check out the more powerful and highly compact Stuffcool Desktop 100W Centurion Charger (Coming soon!).
 You should refer to your device’s user manual and look up the specifications section for its power, battery and charging requirements which mentions the maximum ratings for compatible power adapters/chargers.

 Does the Stuffcool Napoleon come with USB cables in the box?